Kyrgios beats Wawrinka to reach Mexico Open semifinals

 Second-seeded Alexander Zverev of Germany will play Britain’s Cameron Norrie in the other semifinal.
 Zverev beat Alex de Minaur of Australia 6-4, 6-4, and Norrie topped American Mackenzie McDonald 6-3, 6-2.

 Fifth-seeded Sofia Kenin of the United States beat Victoria Azarenka of Belarus 6-4, 4-6, 7-5.
-Kenin will face the winner of the late match between seventh-seeded Saisai Zheng of China and Bianca Andreescu of Canada.
+Kenin will face Bianca Andreescu of Canada, a 7-6 (3), 6-1 winner over seventh-seeded Saisai Zheng of China.